Raphaelogbodo/Data-Science-Course/README.md

-This contains the notebbok for the "Final Assignment Instructions: Create and Share Your Jupyter Notebook" hands on practice from the data science course
+# **This contains relevant notebooks for the IBM Data Science and ML Course as required by the instructors for accurate Peer-grading Exercises**